 everything you need to know about black tea

-Born by chance in the hold of a ship, black tea has conquered the planet.
-Through rigorous manufacturing, tea leaves are oxidized to create a unique beverage.
-From Darjeeling to Assam, organic black teas develop numerous taste profiles.
-When properly prepared, their health benefits are numerous.
-Journey to the heart of Asia to discover the secrets of black tea.
+Born by chance in the hold of a ship, black tea went on to conquer the world.
+Through a careful production process, tea leaves are oxidized to create a truly distinctive drink.
+From Darjeeling to Assam, organic black teas offer a remarkable range of flavors.
+Brewed well, they also carry a wealth of health benefits.
+Join us on a journey to the heart of Asia to uncover the secrets of black tea.

 1. The legend of black tea